Forms and Guidelines

 Applications must undergo a peer review prior to submission.
 The University of Newcastle HREC applies a hierarchical level of review to applications for ethics approval.
 This reflects the ethical issues and possible risks to research participants presented by the research protocol.

 Risk is the potential for harm whether it is physical, psychological, social, economic, or legal - or the potential to cause people to think they have been treated disrespectfully.
 There are 3 levels - two of which undergo expedited review.
+Please see below for further details of criteria that are used to categorise the different levels of risk .

 |LEVEL||EXAMPLES OF RISK||REVIEWED BY|